bernardodangelo/exercises/README.md

-# FAESA academic exercises and assignments
+# Academic and Other Exercises

-All my projects, assignments, and exercises done in my Information Systems degree at FAESA.
+Projects, assignments, and exercises completed during my Information Systems degree and beyond.

-## Contact

-See my contact information on my [GitHub profile](https://github.com/bernardodangelo).